WWW Snooker Frontpage

 August also saw the birth of the Marketplace, a place for people to buy and sell snooker-related material, e.g. cues, tables and videos.
 7 December 1998 there were 219 ads registered.

 I had always received a lot of questions concerning the snooker rules.
 In October 1997 I introduced the Snooker Clinic where visitors could leave their questions for Jari Kokko (mentioned above) to answer.
 The answers would then be placed in an archive for all to browse.
-Later we extended the Clinic to also handle other snooker questions, and John Day (snooker155@hotmail.com), Martin Bell (m_bell@lineone.net) and Bernie Mickeleit (bernie.mickeleit@t-online.de) joined the team.
+Later we extended the Clinic to also handle other snooker questions, and John Day, Martin Bell and Bernie Mickeleit joined the team.
 As of now (7 December 1998) 394 questions can be found in the archives.

 The next major addition to the site was the Snooker Chat Room in June 1997.
-It's an attempt to bring together snooker lovers from all over the world to discuss their common interest.
+It was an attempt to bring together snooker lovers from all over the world to discuss their common interest.
 The room didn't take off until the 1998 Embassy World Championship, but it's been buzzing ever since.

-The last major additions to the site were the Snooker Forum in November 2001 and the much improved search facility in January 2002.
+After that came the Snooker Forum in November 2001 and the much improved search facility in January 2002.
 In June 2003 I added a searchable and sortable ranking page.

 In the summer of 2000 I moved the site from the University to my new workplace.
 Never try this yourself!